 - Challenges in using evidence for Australian policymakers;

-- The principles and practice involved in communicating and employing data and evidence effectively for policy and program design and implementation.
+- The strategies and tactics involved in communicating and employing data and evidence effectively for policy and program design and implementation.

 Academic research and other expertise is employed to offer insights and a range of social policy case studies are drawn on as practical illustrations.
 Participants actively work through examples so that they can draw out the lessons themselves.
 Participants are also provided with useful resources for further study including key academic works, grey literature and on-line sites.